aurelasakaj-hub/air-quality-sensor-calibration/README.md

 ## MATLAB code

-The `matlab` folder contains the scripts used in the analysis.
+The `matlab` folder contains the main data-processing and calibration functions used in the analysis workflow.

-`Read_bin_data.m`
+`read_binary_sensor_data.m`
-Reads the binary sensor data and extracts the measurement channels.
+Reads the binary sensor files and extracts timestamps, gas-sensor channels and environmental measurements.

-`Datumstempel_erzeugen_N.m`
-Prepares timestamps and variables for the six sensor setups.

-`Berechnung_PLOT_New_version.m`
+`adc_counts_to_voltage.m`
+Converts raw ADC counts from the sensor board to voltage.

+`decode_temperature_humidity.m`
-Processes the sensor measurements together with temperature and humidity data.
+Converts the raw temperature and humidity measurements to temperature in degrees Celsius and relative humidity.

-`Calibration.m`
+`read_reference_measurements.m`
-Calibrates the electrochemical sensors against Picarro and CraNOx measurements.
+Reads calibration measurements from the Picarro and CraNOx reference instruments.

-`CLB_data_2_field_data.m`
+`align_time_series.m`
+Aligns measurements from different instruments in time before comparison and calibration.

+`fit_linear_calibration.m`
+Fits a linear calibration between the sensor signal and reference-instrument measurements and calculates R2, RMSE and MAE.

+`apply_linear_calibration.m`
-Applies the calibration coefficients to the field measurements.
+Applies the fitted calibration coefficients to sensor measurements.

-`Results.m`
-Generates concentration time series and analysis results.

-`mean_sd_plot.m`
+`minute_statistics.m`
-Calculates mean values and standard deviations.
+Aggregates high-frequency measurements and calculates one-minute means and standard deviations.

-`Linear_Reg_Clb.m`
-Performs regression analysis for the calibration measurements.

-`Linear_regression_Zeppelin.m`
-Performs regression analysis for the Zeppelin measurements.

-`Linear_corr.m`
-Compares measurements between sensor setups.

-`Quantile.m`
-Calculates concentration percentiles.

-`Combo_chart.m`
-Plots gas concentrations together with temperature and humidity.
+The code has been reorganized from the original thesis workflow to make the main processing and calibration steps easier to follow.

 ## Field data